 But since you’re looking for a web host for your WordPress site, I recommend DreamPress.
 That’s DreamHost’s WordPress optimized hosting service.
 It’s closer (but not identical) to what WP Engine has to offer and starts at $20/month for a single website.

 Besides web hosting, there’s a whole ecosystem of commercial products and services designed to extend WordPress.
 From plugins to themes to third party services, there are plenty of things you might spend some cash on to improve your website.

 A few examples for reference:

 BackupBuddy (from $80) – If your hosting account doesn’t have a tightly integrated backup service as WP Engine does, you’ll need a way to automate your site backups.
-BackupBuddy provides a simple and reliable way of ensuring that your site is secure when something goes wrong.
+BackupBuddy provides a reliable and straightforward way of ensuring that your site is secure when something goes wrong.

 CSS Hero (from $29) – This plugin allows anyone to customize any theme’s stylesheets — without having to know anything about the complexities of CSS.
 That makes this the ultimate tool for WordPress theme customization.

 Beaver Builder (from $99) – This visual page builder simplifies the process of making complex and attractive page layouts.
-Beaver Builder is a great tool for anyone who’s frustrated by the limitations of the standard WordPress post editor.
+Beaver Builder is an excellent tool for anyone who’s frustrated by the limitations of the standard WordPress post editor.